aradhana14nov/MariaDB-Operator-Playground/tutorials/create-instance.md

-## Create Instance of MariaDB
+### Create Instance of MariaDB

-As Database will be stored at location: '/mnt/data' .
-These location should exists before applying the CR.
+As Database will be stored at location: '/mnt/data'.These location should exists before applying the CR.

 ### Create this CR which will create a database called test-db, along with user credentials